baroxx/rhel8-openstack-ansible/README.md

     - **Neutron** - for networking
 - Optional services

+    - **Swift** - for object storage
     - **Horizon** - OpenStack UI
-    - **Swift** - for object storage

-Nova and Neutron are splitted into controll and compute nodes.
-Swift is splitted into controll and object.
-You can install swift as the object storage on the compute nodes.
+This [project for RHEL8 Kickstart](https://github.com/baroxx/rhel8-kickstart) provides kickstart files to automate the installation of the nodes.
+There are also scripts to create some virtual machines.

-# Requirements
+# Prerequisites

 The following packages are required on RHEL8: